True RMS measurements require instrumentation devices that accurately implement the RMS equation.

 This note is only concerned with Op-Amps and its purpose is to show how final equations of some basic errors are derived from first circuit principles - primarily node analysis.

-The objective of this Application Note is to briefly show how these types of harmonics in a customer’s facility affect utility-measured quantities and costs.
+The objective of this Application Note is to show how different types of harmonics in a customer’s facility affect utility-measured quantities and costs.
+Harmonics are generated by electrical equipment, LED lighting, and other causes.

 This Application Note is a block diagram describing the SCM9B/LDM422/485 RS-485 Connection.